PizzaWithMilk/Github-tracker-template/README.md

 *(This section only applies to the two forum-channel templates.)* Everything described above still applies — the one difference is **where things get posted**: instead of dropping a message into a shared, ongoing channel, **each new release or commit gets posted as its own new forum post (a "thread")**.

-- Each thread's title looks like `{PROJECT_NAME} Updated! — {tag}` for releases, or `{PROJECT_NAME} Updated! — Commit {short commit ID}` for commits.
+- Each thread's title looks like `{Project Name} Updated! — {tag}` for releases, or `{Project Name} Updated! — Commit {short commit ID}` for commits.
 (Forum post titles have a 100-character limit in Discord, so an unusually long one gets shortened automatically.)
 - If one release or commit's notes are too long to fit in a single message, the extra "(continued)" messages are posted as replies *inside that same thread* — they don't create new, separate posts.
 - If several new releases or commits show up in one run, **each one gets its own separate thread** — three new releases means three new forum posts, not one post containing three messages.
 As above, only the first (oldest) one in that batch gets a ping.

-**About `THREAD_STATE_FILE` and why you usually won't see it in your repo — this is expected, not a problem:**
+**About the thread-resume files, and why you usually won't see them in your repo — this is expected, not a problem:**

-This file is a temporary safety net, not a permanent record.
-Here's exactly when it exists and when it doesn't:
+Alongside each repo's regular bookmark file, `STATE_DIR` also holds a small, temporary resume file for each repo you list in `REPOS` (named automatically) — a safety net, not a permanent record, used only to recover if something goes wrong halfway through posting a long item.

-- While a single release or commit is in the middle of being posted (say, its notes need 3 separate messages), this file briefly holds a note saying "I'm partway through posting this one, here's exactly where I left off."
+- While a single release or commit is in the middle of being posted (say, its notes need 3 separate messages), this file briefly holds a note saying "I'm partway through posting this one — here's exactly which thread, and where I left off."
 - The moment that item finishes posting completely — even if it only ever needed one message — this file is automatically deleted again, before the run ends.
 - It is only left behind, and only shows up as a real file in your repo, if a run genuinely fails or errors out *in the middle* of posting a long item (for example, Discord has a temporary outage right as it's sending message 2 of 3).
 In that case, the next run reads this file and continues posting into the *same* thread exactly where it left off — instead of starting a confusing duplicate thread for the same release.

-**In short: if you look in your repo and don't see this file, that's the normal, healthy state — it means every release/commit so far has posted completely successfully.** You'd only expect to actually see this file sitting there if a previous run failed partway through, and even then, it should disappear again as soon as a later run finishes posting that item successfully.
+**In short: if `STATE_DIR` only contains the regular bookmark files, that's the normal, healthy state — it means every release/commit so far has posted completely successfully.** You'd only expect to see one of these resume files sitting there if a previous run failed partway through, and even then, it should disappear again as soon as a later run finishes posting that item successfully.

+The [Inactivity reminder](#inactivity-reminder) below posts as its own brand-new Forum thread when it fires — it never needs a resume file, since it always fits in a single message.

 ### First run behavior

-The very first time this monitor ever runs, there's no bookmark yet (`STATE_FILE` doesn't exist), so it has nothing to compare against.
-By default, it treats whatever the *current* latest release/commit is as "new" and posts a notification about it, ping included.
+The first time this monitor checks a *given* repo — whether that's because the whole workflow is brand new, or because you just added a new line to `REPOS` for a repo it hasn't seen before — there's no bookmark for that repo yet, so it has nothing to compare against.
+By default, it treats whatever that repo's *current* latest release/commit is as "new" and posts a notification about it, ping included (subject to the once-per-run ping rule described above).

 This is handy as a quick way to confirm everything is wired up correctly.
-But if you're adding this to a repo that already has a long history of releases, it does mean you'll get pinged once about something that isn't actually new — it already existed before you set this up.
+But if you're adding an established repo with a long release/commit history, it does mean you'll get a notification about something that isn't actually new — it already existed before you added it.

 If you'd rather skip that, set `NOTIFY_ON_INITIAL_RUN` to `"false"`.
-With that set, the very first run will silently save the current latest release/commit as its starting bookmark, without posting anything — and you'll only start getting notified about things that happen *after* that point.
+With that set, the first time any given repo is checked, it will silently save that repo's current latest release/commit as its starting bookmark, without posting anything — you'll only start getting notified about things that happen *after* that point, for that repo.
+Since this is decided per repo, it also covers any repo you add to `REPOS` later, not just the very first run of the whole workflow.

 ### Message length and splitting